efren-palacios/duellinks/_posts/content/guides/deck-types/2018-04-12-treeborn-guide-by-xb8.md

 * {Treeborn Frog}

 Dont play less than 3 except if you are running some numbers of Skreech.
 Then 2 is okay.
-Frog + ECon take in the Standby Phase is just pure value and you want to start doing it as soon as possible.
+Treeborn Frog E-con take in the Standby Phase is pure value and you want to start doing it as soon as possible.

 For your 4th and possibly 5th option: